OhioMathTeacher/docminer/docs/AUDIO_GENERATION_GUIDE.md

 **Voice:** Professor Todd
 **Text to paste:**
 ```
-Welcome to Research Buddy!
+Welcome to DocMiner!
 I'm Professor Todd, and I've been researching positionality statements in academic writing for years.
 ```

 ### File: `scene1_buddy.mp3`
-**Voice:** Research Buddy
+**Voice:** DocMiner
 **Text to paste:**
 ```
-And I'm Research Buddy, your AI-powered assistant!
+And I'm DocMiner, your AI-powered assistant!
 I'm here to help you identify and analyze positionality statements efficiently.
 ```

 ### File: `scene1_maya.mp3`